Mario-Sko/game-js-jquery/README.md

-#  turn-based board game written in JavaScript and jQuery
+#  Turn-Based Board Game Written in JavaScript and jQuery

 Online game  in which 2 players play each turn to compete.